Safeguarding and Child Protection

 What parents should do if they have safeguarding concerns

-If, at any point, there is a risk of immediate serious harm to a child, and the school is closed, you can call the Children's Multi-Agency Safeguarding Hub (MASH) on 01189373641 (9am-5pm Monday to Friday).
+If, at any point, there is a risk of immediate serious harm to a child, and the school is closed, you can call the Children's Single Point of Access [CSPA] on 0118 9373641 (9am-5pm Monday to Friday).
 Outside these hours, contact the Emergency Duty Team on 01344 786543.

 What students should do if they have safeguarding concerns